 Changes in total net position as presented on the statement of net position are based on the activity presented in the statement of revenues, expenses and changes in net position.
-The purpose of the statement is to present the revenues incurred by the College, both operating and non-operating, and the expenses incurred by the institution, operating and non-operating, and any other revenues, expenses, gains and losses earned or expended by the College.
+The purpose of the statement is to present the revenues incurred by the College, both operating and nonoperating, and the expenses incurred by the institution, operating and nonoperating, and any other revenues, expenses, gains and losses earned or expended by the College.

 Operating revenues are received for providing goods and services to the various customers and constituencies of the College.
 Operating expenses are those expenses paid to acquire or produce the goods and services provided in return for the operating revenues, and to carry out the mission of the College.
-Non-operating revenues are revenues received for which goods and services are not provided.
-For example, state appropriations are non-operating because they are provided by the Legislature to the College without the Legislature directly receiving commensurate goods and services for those revenues.
-This will normally result in a public college showing an operating deficit because GASB 35 classifies state appropriations and gifts as non-operating revenues.
+Nonoperating revenues are revenues received for which goods and services are not provided.
+For example, state appropriations are nonoperating because they are provided by the Legislature to the College without the Legislature directly receiving commensurate goods and services for those revenues.
+This will normally result in a public college showing an operating deficit because GASB Statement 35 classifies state appropriations and gifts as nonoperating revenues.

-The statement of revenues, expenses and changes in net position reflects a positive year with increase in net position at the end of the year of \$5,179,215.
-Operating expenses and non-operating revenues had significant increases resulting from Higher Education Emergency Relief Fund (HEERF) funds that were used this year as a response to the COVID-19 pandemic.
+The statement of revenues, expenses and changes in net position reflects a positive year with increase in net position at the end of the year of \$7,138,144.
+Operating expenses and non-operating revenues had significant decreases resulting from HEERF funds that were used in the previous year as a response to the COVID-19 pandemic.
 Some highlights of the information presented on the statement of revenues, expenses and changes in net position are the following: